 by Leeza Negelev, Associate Director of Education

-Leeza Negelev is the Associate Director of Education at Mayyim Hayyim.
-She lives in Jamaica Plain with her imaginary cat and real husband.
+Leeza Negelev is the Associate Director of Education at Mayyim Hayyim, where she enjoys planning education programs.